trevino293/trevino293/README.md

 Here are some of my recent projects:

 - [Simple GCP Personal Website](https://github.com/trevino293/react-professional-website-ChatGPT): A simple react website to display skills and accomplishments and some more detail than traditional resume built by ChatGPT.
-- [Cashflow Dispersion Model: An Application of the Economic Order Quantity to personal Finance](https://github.com/trevino293/project2](https://github.com/trevino293/CFD ): Technical Paper/Theort: This paper defines a cash flow dispersion model that minimizes liquid assets inventory whilst comfortably maintaining the ability to meet periodic demand.
+- [Cashflow Dispersion Model: An Application of the Economic Order Quantity to personal Finance](https://github.com/trevino293/project2](https://github.com/trevino293/CFD ): Technical Paper/Theory: This paper defines a cash flow dispersion model that minimizes liquid assets inventory whilst comfortably maintaining the ability to meet periodic demand.
-- [antfinance.app](CLOSED BETA): We're revolutionizing personal finance by combining the power of community intelligence with cutting-edge technology.
+- [antfinance.app (CLOSED BETA)](https://www.linkedin.com/company/ant-finance-app): We're revolutionizing personal finance by combining the power of community intelligence with cutting-edge technology.
 Our platform helps you make smarter financial decisions while maintaining complete privacy.

 ## Connect with Me